Acne Scars Laser and Treatment

 2) Fractional CO2 Laser ( acne scar laser treatment)

-It uses CO2 laser beam and pixellates it into little shafts of light, penetrating deep into the skin.
+It uses CO2 laser beam and pixelates it into little shafts of light, penetrating deep into the skin.
 The skin will then undergo acne scar remodelling to replace the damaged skin, using tissues from the surrounding healthy skin.
 At the same time, the body will regenerate collagen beneath the surface of the skin, to heal the ablated areas.
 This skin rejuvenation process will take over a duration of weeks to months, resulting in skin that appears to be smoother and tighter.
 Immediately after the treatment, mild redness and a slight tingling sensation might be felt.
-After 2 or 3 days, scabbing may occur, which will usually be peeled off in about 5 to 7 days for appearance of new skin, or as the chinese calls it “Fresh Skin Beneath The Shell”.
+After 2 or 3 days, scabbing may occur, which will usually be peeled off in about 5 to 7 days for appearance of new skin, or as the Chinese calls it “Fresh Skin Beneath The Shell”.
 This is usually used for most types of acne scars, especially boxcar acne scars.

 3) Infini / INTRAcel Fractional Radiofrequency (RF) Micro-Needling

-The micro-needles of the machine are insulated, except at the end of the tips which emits RF energy, preventing damage of the surrounding skin while targetting directly into acne scars.
+The micro-needles of the machine are insulated, except at the end of the tips which emits RF energy, preventing damage of the surrounding skin while targeting directly into acne scars.
 These micro-wounds damages scar tissues and boost collagen production of the skin, allowing the skin to heal and fill up depressed acne scar areas, and gives an additional benefit of skin lifting.
 This treatment will result in mild redness of the skin within 2-3 days.
 As such, this acne scar treatment method is best used for rolling scars, which usually gives the appearance of sagging skin.

 This method of acne scar treatment is especially favoured in individuals who cannot afford the downtime of up to a week.
-Also known as the weekend treatment, patients usually come in on fridays after work for the acne scar treatment and find that the redness has mostly dissipated by the following monday.
+Also known as the weekend treatment, patients usually come in on Fridays after work for the acne scar treatment and find that the redness has mostly dissipated by the following Monday.
 Do note that this varies between individuals.